dbogle/rc-edr-verifier/README.md

         "host": "127.0.0.1",
         "port": 8080,
         "protocol": "tcp",
-        "data": "This is some test data",
+        "data": "This is some test data"
-        "b64_encoded": false
     }
 }
 ```